trickster0/RedLizard/README.md

 For the server just supply as parameter the port you want to run it at.

-Dependencies for this project requires you to install OpenSSL and ActivePerl.
+Dependencies for this project to install, OpenSSL and ActivePerl.
+RedLizard is not made handling many cases, so either be gentle handle them.